eerimoq/moblin/README.rst

 - Non-mirrored widgets locally when using front camera.

-- Use external camera.
+- Use external UVC camera.
 Looks like iOS 17 supports them.

 - Show two cameras at the same time.